nettaru/CPU-load-monitor/README.md

 # Info-Cat - CPU load monitor
 Implementation of a technical code challenge.
+I enjoyed this challenge a lot and got to learn & use 4 technologies I didn't get to use before - `d3js`, `WebSockets`, `NotificationAPI` & CSS `grid` display.

 ## The task
 Build a a browser-based CPU load monitoring application.
 This application will display time-series data.